 View All Leadership

-Michael De Luca serves as Co-Chair and CEO of Warner Bros.
-Motion Pictures Group, encompassing Warner Bros.
-Pictures, New Line Cinema, DC-based films and Warner Animation Group.
-WBMPG continues to build on its legacy of iconic feature franchises and world-class cinema, working across all genres with both established and emerging talent – in front of and behind the camera – to deliver the industry’s most diverse slate of films for a global audience.
-De Luca serves as Co-Chair with Pamela Abdy.
+Pamela Abdy serves as Co-Chair and CEO of Warner Bros.
+Motion Picture Group, encompassing Warner Bros.
+Motion Pictures, New Line Cinema, DC-based films and Warner Animation Group.
+WPMPG continues to build on its legacy of iconic feature franchises and world-class cinema, working across all genres with both established and emerging talent – in front of and behind the camera – to deliver the industry’s most diverse slate of films for a global audience.
+Abdy serves as Co-Chair and CEO with Michael De Luca.

 Further highlighting WBMPG’s commitment to creative excellence, Warner Bros. was the most-honored studio at the 94th Annual Academy Awards – winning seven of its 16 nominations – for King Richard and Dune; Dune collected six Oscars, more than any other film released in 2021.

 Prior to joining Warner Bros., Abdy served as MGM’s Motion Picture Group President, overseeing development, production and post-production for all MGM and Orion films.
 She oversaw studio hits such as Ridley Scott’s House of Gucci, starring Lady Gaga and Adam Driver; Paul Thomas Anderson’s Academy Award® Best Picture-nominated Licorice Pizza, which marked the studio’s first such nomination since Rain Man won in 1988; Creed 3, starring and directed by Michael B. Jordan; Conrad Vernon and Greg Tiernan’s Addams Family 2; and Ron Howard’s 13 Lives, which was nominated for three SAG Awards.